How To Find the Creation Date of your Gmail or Google Account

 Find the creation date of your Google Account

-As a legacy of when Google was mainly operating search and Gmail, it is from within Gmail that you can find out when you created your Google account.
-As creating a Gmail account automatically creates your overall Google account which has gradually spread in scope since its release, the start date of your Gmail account is the same as your Google Account.
+Most users got a Google account as a side effect of opening a Gmail account, and it is from within Gmail that you can find out when you created your Google account.
+The start date of your Gmail account is the same as your Google Account.

-Do this to see the creation date of your Google Account:
+Here are the steps to find the creation date of your Google Account:

 - Open Gmail and select the cog icon to access Gmail Settings.